 Bwindi Impenetrable Forest National Park Uganda

-A magnificent verdant swathe across, the steep ridges of the Albertine Rift Valley, this ancient rainforest-one of the few in Africa to have flourished throughout the last Ice Age-is home to roughly half of the world’s mountain gorillas.
+Bwindi Impenetrable National park is a magnificent verdant swathe across, the steep ridges of the Albertine Rift Valley, this ancient rainforest-one of the few in Africa to have flourished throughout the last Ice Age-is home to roughly half of the world’s mountain gorillas.

 Looking profound into the expressive brown eyes of these gentle giants is surely the most exciting and poignant wildlife encounter that Africa has to offer-but we should not let it distract from Bwindi’s broader biodiversity, a result of its immense antiquity and an altitude span from 1, 160 to 2,607m.
 The national park has 90 mammal species, including 11 primates, of which the black- and –white colobus, with its exquisite flowing white trail, is prominent.
 The forest birding ranks with the best in Uganda, wit 23 highly localized Albertine Rift endemics present.

-Temperatures in bwindi national park range between 70ºC-200ºC with the coldest month being June and July.
+Temperatures in bwindi impenetrable national park Uganda range between 70ºC-200ºC with the coldest month being June and July.
 Warm clothing are required plus wet weather gear as this place receives up to 2390mm of rain/year.
 The altitude here stands between 1,160 to 2,607m.

 Park Size: 321 sq Km; Location: Southwest the closest large town is Kabale.

-Low Season Rates: April, May and November
+Bwindi Impenetrable National park Low Season Rates: April, May and November

 Visiting Time: Any time, though conditions are more challenging during the rainy season (April- May and September- November)